 Long-term health starts with posture and ergonomics

-Sukey Novogratz and Jackie MacLeod, publishers of an online health guide, tell Mother Nature Network that better office posture can make an enormous difference in not only how you feel on a daily basis but also the longevity of your knees, neck, shoulders and back.
-“Changing your posture at work will not happen overnight, but the first step is to become aware of how you are sitting,” says Novogratz.
-“Because so many of us spend our days sitting at a desk in front of a computer, the way we sit has become more important to our overall health and physical well-being,” she adds.
+Sukey Novogratz and Jackie MacLeod, publishers of "The Well Daily," tell Mother Nature Network that better office posture can make an enormous difference in not only how you feel on a daily basis but also the longevity of your knees, neck, shoulders and back.
+"Changing your posture at work will not happen overnight, but the first step is to become aware of how you are sitting," says Novogratz.
+"Because so many of us spend our days sitting at a desk in front of a computer, the way we sit has become more important to our overall health and physical well-being," she adds.

 The typical office setup of desk, desk chair, computer and phone is a recipe for tight hip flexors, rounded shoulders, sore wrists and weary eyes.

 The first rule of a healthy worker is to place the keyboard a few inches above lap level.
 "Most people have their keyboards and computers placed too high, which puts chronic tension on the shoulders.
 In time, the shoulder muscles become as hard as iron, and because this occurs for so many hours a day, the constant tension starts to feel normal," Novogratz cautions.

 Even the most expensive chair can lead to unhealthy posture.
 "Chairs need to be deep but not so deep that your feet can’t rest comfortably flat on the floor with your knees at right angles," MacLeod says.
 "Your weight should be balanced between your sit bones and your feet, and your back should be straight so that your sacrum is touching the back of the chair."
 Instead of a regular chair, opt for a stability ball, which can help improve posture and ease upper back and neck tension.